 Warning: sense of humour required… this project is definitely very SILLY!

-Yes, toast stackers are one of the dumbest things I’ve ever made… but you know what?
+Yes, toast tower connectors are one of the dumbest things I’ve ever made… but you know what?
 Kids love it!

 What will I learn?